Nathalie246/Nathalie246/README.md

 # 🧑‍💻[ **About me** ]
 I'm a recent graduate with Bachelor's degree in a technical field.
-I have a strong interest in technology and I am eager to expand my knowledge and skills in IT solutions, particularly in areas like software development, cybersecurity, and data analysis.
+I have a strong interest in technology and I am eager to expand my knowledge and skills in IT solutions, particularly in areas like  data analysis and customer service.

 ## **Objective**🚀